Iraqi Sunnis mourn protesters shot dead by troops

 | FALLUJA, Iraq

-FALLUJA, Iraq Thousands of mourners rallied on Saturday at funerals for Sunni Muslims shot by troops in demonstrations against Iraq's Shi'ite Prime Minister Nuri al-Maliki.
+FALLUJA, Iraq Thousands of mourners rallied on Saturday for the funerals of Sunni Muslims shot dead by troops as they demonstrated against Iraq's Shi'ite Prime Minister Nuri al-Maliki.

-Troops on Friday shot dead five people in Falluja, in the Sunni-dominated western province of Anbar.

-Sunnis have taken to the streets since December to protest what they call mistreatment of their minority sect, heightening fears Iraq may return to the Shi'ite-Sunni bloodletting that killed tens of thousands in 2006-2007.
+Sunnis have taken to the streets since December to protest against what they call mistreatment of their minority sect, increasing fears Iraq could slide back into the kind of Shi'ite-Sunni bloodletting that killed tens of thousands in 2006-2007.

+Troops on Friday shot dead five people in Falluja, escalating the confrontation between the Shi'ite-led government and demonstrators in the Sunni-dominated western province of Anbar.

-The Sunni protests have been accompanied by an increase in attacks by Islamist insurgents and the Iraqi wing of al Qaeda.
+Sunni unrest has been accompanied by an increase in attacks by the Iraqi wing of al Qaeda.
 Four suicide bombers have struck over the last week, including one who killed a Sunni lawmaker in Falluja.

 Falluja's streets filled with thousands, many taking turns to carry the coffins of slain protesters.
-Others waved portraits of victims or the national flag used in Saddam Hussein's era, before the U.S.-led invasion ousted the Sunni strongman.
+Others carried portraits of the victims or waved the old national flag from Saddam Hussein's era, before the U.S.-led invasion ousted the Sunni strongman.

-The funerals took place as the country's parliament passed a law imposing term limits on the prime minister's post in an attempt to block Maliki's re-election, although the legislation faces legal challenges in a top court.

 Iraqi authorities have tried to calm anger over the shootings by withdrawing soldiers from the city and replacing them with federal police, but protesters want more concessions.